 Home plate: This may be the most well-known part of the softball field.
 After traveling the bases, players seek to return to the home plate to score.
 Pitchers throw the ball over the home plate when someone is up to bat.

-Bases: Three bases exist on the softball field: first, second and third base.
+Bases: Three bases exist on the softball field: first base, second base and third base.
 After batting, players will run the bases in hopes of making it back to home plate.
 Players are safe on the bases, so you'll see players standing on or near them throughout the game.
-Together, the three bases make a triangle around the pitcher's circle.
+Together, the three bases make a triangle around the pitcher's circle and mound.

 Batter's box: This is the area near the home plate where players are able to stand when they're up to bat.
 There is a batter's box drawn on the ground with chalk on each side of the home plate.
-This gives both right or left-handed players a chance to bat.
+This gives both right or left-handed players a chance to bat at the appropriate pitching distance.

 Backstop: The backstop is the fencing behind home plate that keeps a ball on the field and prevents it from hitting spectators.